Loyalty Program Development Cost: 2026 Complete Guide

 Gamified / mission-based programs: 25–40% (higher engagement = higher redemption)

-Breakage — the percentage of issued points that are never redeemed, typically runs 50–70% for well-designed programs.
-This reduces your actual reward liability significantly, but regulators in some jurisdictions require you to carry unredeemed points on your balance sheet until they expire.
+Breakage (the percentage of issued points never redeemed) typically runs 50-70% for well-designed programs.
+That reduces actual reward liability.
+But in some jurisdictions, regulators require you to carry unredeemed points on the balance sheet until they expire.

 Practical rules: